pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn-set.md

 Option|Description
 ------|-----------
 `--help`|output usage information
-`-t, --type [type]`|Type of CDN to manage. `Public|Private`.
+`-e, --enabled <enabled>`|Set to true to enable CDN or to false to disable it.
+Valid values are true|false `-t, --type [type]`|Type of CDN to manage. `Public|Private`.
 Default `Public` `--verbose`|Runs command with verbose logging